ashwinreddy/blog/_notes/Public/People/Spinoza.md

 feed: hide
 ---

-Baruch[^names] Spinoza was a [[Philosopher]] and, in my mind, a [[Sage]] who lived from 1632 to 1677.
+Baruch[^names] Spinoza (1632-1677) was a [[Philosopher]] who wrote _Tractatus Theologico-Politicus_ and _Ethica_, both in [[Latin]].
 Because he didn't believe in the traditional religion of his time, he was cast out of Amsterdam's Jewish community in 1656.

-* Spinoza's thinking was clearly influenced by [[Descartes]].
+* Spinoza's thinking was clearly influenced by Descartes.
-* Spinoza wrote two big philosophical works: the _Tractatus Theologico-Politicus_ and  [[Spinoza's Ethics]].

 ---